 - Free Camps: Free camps between Perth and Karijini include Mt Robinson, Lake Nallan, Cue and Peace Gorge

-- Paid camping and Caravan Parks: Nallan Station, Mt Magnet Caravan Park, Newman Caravan Park and Karalundi Caravan Park.
+- Paid Camping and Caravan Parks: Nallan Station, Mt Magnet Caravan Park, Newman Caravan Park and Karalundi Caravan Park.

 Near Cue, you can visit Walga Rock which is a site of Aboriginal cultural significance.
 On the way, you could also stop at Big Bell Ghost Town for a change in scenery.